Understanding the Commodity Cycle

 Carry-related forex trading involves being long a higher-yielding currency against a lower-yielding currency and trying to profit off the spread between the two.

-But given commodities are not cash-producing assets, trading them is thus largely driven by analysis of where price alone will move.
+But given that commodities are not cash-producing assets, trading them is thus largely driven by analysis of where price alone will move.

 How is this done?